Resonance fluorescence: In single artificial atoms

-Resonance fluorescence from a Semiconductor Quantum Dot
+In semiconductor quantum dots

 A quantum dot is a semiconductor nano-particle that is often used in quantum optical systems.
 This includes their ability to be placed in optical microcavities where they can act as two-level systems.
 In this process, quantum dots are placed in cavities which allow for the discretization of the possible energy states of the quantum dot coupled with the vacuum field.
 The vacuum field is then replaced by an excitation field and resonance fluorescence is observed.
 Current technology only allows for population of the dot in an excited state (not necessarily always the same), and relaxation of the quantum dot back to its ground state.
 Direct excitation followed by ground state collection was not achieved until recently.
 This is mainly due to the fact that as a result of the size of quantum dots, defects and contaminants create fluorescence of their own apart from the quantum dot.
 This desired manipulation has been achieved by quantum dots by themselves through a number of techniques including four-wave mixing and differential reflectivity, however no techniques had shown it to occur in cavities until 2007.
 Resonance fluorescence has been seen in a single self-assembled quantum dot as presented by Muller among others in 2007.

 In the experiment they used quantum dots that were grown between two mirrors in the cavity.
 Thus the quantum dot was not placed in the cavity, but instead created in it.
 They then coupled a strong in-plane polarized tunable continuous-wave laser to the quantum dot and were able to observe resonance fluorescence from the quantum dot.
 In addition to the excitation of the quantum dot that was achieved, they were also able to collect the photon that was emitted with a micro-PL setup.
 This allows for resonant coherent control of the ground state of the quantum dot while also collecting the photons emitted from the fluorescence.